Bihu: Early historical references

 This means that on the pious occasion of Bihu, a Brahmin named Dvija Ravidev was granted land by the king.
 This indicates that Bihu played an important role in the social life of people of Assam at that period.

-Yet another reference of Bihu can be found in the Deodhai Buranji which mentions that the capital of the Chutia kingdom, Sadiya was suddenly attacked by the Ahom forces on the first day of Bihu/Bisu in 1524 (first Wednesday of Bohag/Vaisakha), when the people were busy celebrating Bihu.
-The Ahom general Phrasenmung Borgohain upon the advice of a Chutia general (who sided with the enemies) played the Bihu Dhul (on Ujha Bisu day i.e. 7th Bohag/Vaisakha) to trick the Chutias which ultimately led to their defeat.
+Yet another reference to Bihu can be found in the Deodhai Buranji which mentions that the capital of the Chutia kingdom, Sadiya, was suddenly attacked by the Ahom forces on the first day of Bihu/Bisu in 1524 (first Wednesday of Bohag/Vaisakha), when the people were busy celebrating Bihu.
+The Ahom general Phrasenmung Borgohain, upon the advice of a Chutia general (who sided with the enemies), played the Bihu Dhul (on Ujha Bisu day, i.e. 7th Bohag/Vaisakha) to trick the Chutias, which ultimately led to their defeat.

+Religious traditions and myths

+According to a tradition recorded in the Deo Buranji, Kechai-khati or Kolimoti, the goddess associated with Sadiya, the capital of the Chutia kingdom, was regarded as the originator of Bihu.
+Late historian Hem Buragohain states that the bloodthirsty Kolimoti—described in the tradition as Shiva's sister—was believed to have initiated Bihu.
+In Deori religious tradition, Gira-Girasi, also called Burha-Burhi, are regarded as the senior ancestral deities; Baliya Baba (Pisa Dema) and Kechai-khati (Pisasi Dema) are described as their son and daughter respectively.